-BHCT has comfortably settled into it’s home in the Performing Arts Center of Rapid City, which opened in fall of 2012.
-A look back on our journey to this end shows the trials and tribulations, and the many successes, along the way .
+BHCT has comfortably settled into our home in the Performing Arts Center of Rapid City, which opened in fall of 2012.
+A look back on our journey to this destination shows the trials, tribulations and the many successes along the way .

 We welcome your participation, energy and new ideas!
 Volunteers are needed to be on stage and back stage, actors, to work on production crews and to serve on committees or the board.
 Check out the Volunteer Information and find the list of many opportunities available.
 If you want to get involved, you are invited to join us and become a part of the fun at Black Hills Community Theatre … where “Community” is our middle name!